Lej77/firefox-session-ui/README.md

 ## Usage

-The desktop application can be downloaded from the assets in [latest GitHub release](https://github.com/Lej77/firefox-session-ui/releases).
+The desktop application can be downloaded from the assets in the [latest GitHub release](https://github.com/Lej77/firefox-session-ui/releases).

 You can also try the web version at <https://lej77.github.io/firefox-session-ui/>.